thomasbeck95/CTM/README.md

-# **Smart GP Task Manager**
+# **cRank - Smart Clinical Task Manager**

 ## **Overview**

-The **Smart GP Task Manager** is a digital tool designed to streamline and optimise the daily workflow of General Practitioners (GPs).
-By automating task triage, prioritising workload, and integrating seamlessly with clinical systems, this tool helps GPs focus on urgent patient needs while efficiently managing routine administrative tasks around regular scheduled appointments.
+The **cRank - Smart Clinical Task Manager** is a digital tool designed to streamline and optimise the daily workflow for clinicians.
+By automating task triage, prioritising workload, and integrating seamlessly with clinical systems, this tool helps clinicians focus on urgent patient needs while efficiently managing routine administrative tasks around regular scheduled appointments.

 ## **Key Features**